Erika Alexander

-Early life and education
+Early life

 Alexander was born on November 19, 1969, in Winslow, Arizona, and raised in Flagstaff, Arizona, until age eleven, when she and her family moved to Philadelphia, Pennsylvania.
 She is one of six children born to Robert and Sammie Alexander, a schoolteacher and a children's book author, respectively.
 She graduated from Philadelphia High School for Girls.

 Acting career

 Alexander was discovered at 14 by independent film company Merchant Ivory when she was attending the fifth week of a six-week summer acting class at the New Freedom Theatre.
 Her first major film role was that of Joan in 1986's My Little Girl.
 In 1989, she played Madri/Hidimbaa in Peter Brook's nine-hour epic play adaptation of The Mahabharata.
 She was also cast in Bill Gunn's The Forbidden City, the last play directed by Public Theater impresario Joseph Papp.
 The play also starred Gloria Foster, Frankie Faison and Akili Prince.

 In 1990, Alexander starred opposite Whoopi Goldberg in the civil rights epic drama film The Long Walk Home.
-She was then cast as Pam Tucker on the NBC sitcom The Cosby Show, starring on the vastly popular series from 1990 until the show's finale in 1992.
+She was then cast as Pam Tucker on the NBC sitcom The Cosby Show, starring on the series from 1990 until the show's finale in 1992.
 That same year, Alexander starred in the ABC comedy-drama series Going to Extremes, which centered on a group of American students at a medical school on a fictitious Caribbean island named Jantique.
 The series was canceled after one season in early 1993.

-Later in 1993, Alexander began starring as fan-favorite, super attorney Maxine Shaw in the Fox sitcom Living Single, a role she played for five years until 1998.
+Later in 1993, Alexander began starring as attorney Maxine Shaw in the Fox sitcom Living Single, a role she played for five years until 1998.
 For this role, Alexander won two NAACP Image Awards for Outstanding Actress in a Comedy Series in 1996 and 1998.
 In 1996, she also made a cameo appearance in Toni Braxton's music video for her song "You're Makin' Me High".

 In 1998, Alexander starred as "Young Flora", acting along with Cicely Tyson and her former Living Single co-star Queen Latifah, in the CBS miniseries Mama Flora's Family, based on a novel by Alex Haley.
 She also appeared in the 1998 drama film 54.
 In 2001, Alexander starred in the comedy film 30 Years to Life, receiving a Black Reel Award for Best Independent Actress for her performance.